Spend $49.00 to Receive Free Shipping in the U.S.

 Step 1: Cut the Paracord

-Start by cutting a piece of paracord about 3-4 inches long.
+Start by cutting a piece of paracord about 3-4 inches long, scrap ends are best if you've got them.
 This length will determine the size of your lure.
 Adjust based on the type of fish you’re aiming to catch.

 Step 2: Attach the Paracord to the Hook